top of page

 In the Judeo-Christian tradition, the Hebrew word for spirit is Neshama (נשמה‬) or "soul."
 Neshama is a cognate of nesheema, which literally means 'breath'.
 There is a Jewish belief that this breath came from God and is the source of part of man's soul, the God spark.

-In the New Testament we find pneuma (πνεῦμα) which refers to the Holy Spirit, the spirit by which the body is animated, the breath, or wind.
+In the New Testament we find the Greek word pneuma (πνεῦμα) which refers to the Holy Spirit, the spirit by which the body is animated, the breath, or wind.
 "Ye are the temple of God, and the Spirit of God dwelleth in you."
 (1 Cor 3:16)

 In the Qur'an it is written: